Write an Amazing Occupational Therapy SOAP Note (With Example)

-Clinical judgment may sound complicated but, unlike many assignments in OT school, documentation is intended to be short and to-the-point.
+Clinical judgment may sound complicated but, unlike many assignments in OT school, documentation in the real world is intended to be short and to-the-point.
 This is ideal for the sake of time and productivity, but it’s also the best way to convey the information you need.

-A variety of people like administrators, insurance companies, and doctors may look at your notes, and they will not want to sift through too much verbiage to get to what they’re looking for.
+A variety of people like administrators, insurance companies, and doctors will look at your notes, and they will not want to sift through too much verbiage to get to what they’re looking for.

 Some notes are setting-specific.
 For example, school-based therapists are responsible for writing lengthier progress notes called IEP reports as per a student’s individualized education plan (IEP).
 Nursing professionals often use SBAR notes, which detail a situation, pertinent background, their assessment, and subsequent recommendations.

 The most commonly written note among occupational therapists is the SOAP note.
 This type of note is similar to the SBAR in that the structure is easy to remember and follows the headings in its name.